User Guide

 the following keyword: segid NAME.

-Add the TER flag betwen every molecule (AMBER uses this):
+Add the TER flag between every molecule (AMBER uses this):

 Usage: amber_ter_preserve